 The Company's existing investment property is measured at cost.
-The subsequent expenses related to the investment property shall be included in the cost of the investment property, if the related economic benefits are likely to flow into the enterprise, and the cost can be reliably measured.
-Otherwise, they should be included in the current profit and loss upon occurrence.
 Investment property measured at cost - buildings held for leasing shall adopt the same depreciation policy for fixed assets of the company, land use rights held for leasing shall adopt the same amortization policy for the intangible assets.

-(XVII)Fixed assets
+(XVII) Fixed assets

-1. Conditions for recognition of fixed assets
+1. Recognition and initial measurement of fixed assets